Company Details

 Company Name

-| Harry Ambridge | Active 1856 | Possibly a cabinet maker |
+Harry Ambridge | Active 1856 | Cabinet maker |

 Company Address

-| 16 Tabernacle Row.
-London | | |
+16 Tabernacle Row, London | | |

 American Camera Co.